sourabh-singh-rawat/issue-tracker-services/README.md

 5. **Clone the git repo and install dependencies**:

    - Clone the git repo using `git clone https://github.com/sourabh-singh-rawat/issue-tracker.git`
-   - Install backend dependencies by going to root and using `npm install`
+   - Install backend dependencies by going to `/server` and using `npm install`
    - Install frontend dependencies going to `/client` and using `npm install`

 - Install Firebase services for Auth and Storage in frontend